 - Change the planting depth.
 Some seeds want the standard planting depth, but some only want a light covering of soil or no covering at all.

 - Be patient.
-If you’ve done everything the seed has asked, it may be a matter of waiting.
-Give it plenty of time, and if you don’t see anything in a few weeks, you can decide whether to keep trying or start over.
+If you’ve done everything within the realm of possibility, it may be a matter of waiting.
+Give your seeds plenty of time, and if you don’t see anything in a few weeks, you can decide whether to keep trying or start over.

-When you make changes, do them one by one, giving your seed time to adjust in between.
+When you make changes, do them one by one, giving your seeds time to adjust in between.
 Change the light and wait a few days before doing something else, for example.
-In many cases, it’s all about gentle patience.
+In many cases, it’s all about patience.

-Don’t be discouraged if your first foray into seed growing doesn’t end up with tons of thriving plants.
-It takes patience and time to learn how to germinate seeds with regularity.
+Don’t be discouraged if your first foray into seed growing doesn’t end with tons of thriving plants.
+It takes patience and time to learn how to germinate seeds.
 Start with some of the simple seeds on our list and take heart.
 Some fast-growing indoor plants may not have quick germination.
 The best part is the journey.